Undergraduate Programs

 Code Title Units

-CSE 1301 Introduction to Computer Science (AP credit may satisfy this requirement) 3
+CSE 1301 Introduction to Computer Science (AP credity may satisfy)

 CSE 2407 Data Structures and Algorithms 3